 Through EDSITEment resources, students can explore the history of Hispanic culture in America in architecture, memoir, and music.
-The Picturing America project, for instance, celebrates Hispanic Heritage with a handsome visual reminder of the Spanish influence on American history, religion and culture: Mission Nuestra Señora de la Concepción, one of the oldest surviving stone churches in America.
+The Picturing America project, for instance, celebrates Hispanic heritage with a handsome visual reminder of the Spanish influence on American history, religion and culture: Mission Nuestra Señora de la Concepción, one of the oldest surviving stone churches in America.
 In the EDSITEment lesson plan, Mission Nuestra Señora de la Concepción and the Spanish Mission in the New World, students are invited to use the image of the mission to explore the way Spanish missionaries and native American tribes worked together to build a community of faith in the Southwest in the mid-17th century.
-Another EDSITEment resource, the NEH-funded PBS series When Worlds Collide, explores the moment and the many implications of the encounter between the newly-arrived Europeans and the native peoples of the Americas, while also offering a wide array of educational resources and lesson plans.
-EDSITEment guides students in exploring the culture that resulted from this encounter and the resulting explorations of the Americas more deeply.
+Another EDSITEment resource is the NEH-funded PBS series Latino Americans, which chronicles the rich and varied histories of Latinos from the first European settlements to the present day.
+The website contains trailers from all episodes, a timeline, and an opportunity to upload your own video history.

 Accounts of ventures into uncharted territories by Hispanic explorers and missionaries of the Southeast and Southwest form a vital part of U.S. literary and historical heritage.
 A prime example, the journey of Alvar Núñez Cabeza de Vaca, can be found by visiting the EDSITEment-reviewed resource New Perspectives on the West.
 Students can then embark on The Road to Santa Fe: A Virtual Excursion to journey to one of America's oldest and most historic cities along the ancient Camino Real to discover the multilayered heritage of the peoples who call New Mexico their homeland.
 For another perspective on Spanish exploration and settlement, visit Web de Anza, an EDSITEment-recommended website, packed with primary source documents and multimedia resources covering Juan Bautista de Anza's two overland expeditions that led to the colonization of San Francisco in 1776.